DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Only Vanessa alone remained in capital, while three other scattered across Urza Federation border to keep other races in check.
 But, Rinne, Kai..."

-Paladin turned her to look at them.
+Light Knight turned her to look at them.

 "Just to be sure.
 Demons goal was a cease-fire rather than revenge, right?"